-Delegates will consider the potential challenges for implementing key measures from the strategy, exploring how London’s education and FE sectors can most effectively align skills provision with the requirements of growing sectors within London’s economy, including the impact of the Adult Education Budget moving towards an outcomes-based approach when it is devolved from 2019.
+Delegates considered the potential challenges for implementing key measures from the strategy, exploring how London’s education and FE sectors can most effectively align skills provision with the requirements of growing sectors within London’s economy, including the impact of the Adult Education Budget moving towards an outcomes-based approach when it is devolved from 2019.

 Price: £95 PLUS VAT